Finndersen/LEDuino/README.md

 # Introduction
-LEDuino is a powerful framework for defining animated patterns and mapping them to segments of an LED strip controlled by an Arduino.
+LEDuino is a powerful framework for defining animated patterns and mapping them to segments of an addressable LED strip controlled by an Arduino and FastLED.
 It consists of a collection of components which can be configured and combined to achieve a high level of customisation for your LED project.

 LEDuino makes it easy to:
-- Define animation patterns (linear or 3D) which can be initialised with parameter values and colour pallettes to adjust behaviour
+- Define animation patterns (linear or 3D) which can be initialised with parameter values and colour palettes to adjust behaviour
 - Split a single LED strip into segments which can have patterns mapped to them independently
 - Map linear patterns to multiple different segments of an LED strip, with automatic scaling and interpolation
-- Define the position of LEDs in space and map 3D patterns to them
+- Define the position of LEDs in space to allow spatial pattern mapping
 - Run multiple different pattern mapping configurations at the same time
 - Project a linear pattern along a vector in 3D space
 - Cycle through a sequence of pattern mapping configurations